litmuschaos/litmus-docs/website/docs/m-agent/usage.md

 sidebar_label: Usage
 ---

 Upon installing m-agent, you can use it to generate a token for your Chaos Experiment.
-It step will require you to specify an expiry duration for your token.
-Tokens are valid through a minimum duration of 1 minute to a maximum of 30 days.
+It will require you to specify an expiry duration for your token.
+Tokens are valid from a minimum duration of 1 minute to a maximum of 30 days.
 The token can be generated in two modes:

 1. Interactive Mode
 2. Non-Interactive Mode

-To generate a token in an interactive mode, use the -get-token boolean flag, which will prompt you to select the expiry duration for the token:
+To generate a token in interactive mode, use the -get-token boolean flag, which will prompt you to select the expiry duration for the token:
 ```
 m-agent -get-token
 ```